stefanholzapfel/lit-state/README.md

 })
 ```

-The changes will get merged into the existing state, meaning the other properties in "app" stay untouched.
+The changes will get merged into the existing state, meaning the other properties in `app` stay untouched.

-In some cases you want to replace a property with nested objects as a whole.
-For that, there is the "_reducerMode"
+In some cases you might want to replace a property with nested objects as a whole.
+For that, there is the `_reducerMode`
 flag.
 This keyword is reserved and shouldn't be used in your state.

 An example: